How to get the most out of your consultation!

 Let’s play doctor-patient.
 You are the patient; I am the “doctor” of marketing.
 Let's explore different paths together.
 I will diagnose and prescribe.

 During our meeting, you will LEARN many proven, money-making concepts.
 Then, after the meeting, I hope you will APPLY what you have learned.
 Finally, after you have learned and applied, you will BELIEVE in these methods.
 But do not take our word for it…put these ideas to your own test.

 13) Do not pooh-pooh any ideas until you have given them a shot.

-You may think some of ideas we talk about will not apply in your business…just because nobody in your industry has ever tried the ideas.
-Or you may have tried them in the past and they did not work.
+You may think some of the ideas we talk about will not apply in your business…just because nobody in your industry has ever tried the ideas.
+Or you may have tried them in the past, and they did not work.
 Do not dismiss an idea as being foolish or impractical until you give it a try.
-Sometimes a new angle is all that is need between success and failure.
+Sometimes a new angle is all that is needed between success and failure.

 14) Start with the low-hanging ideas first.

-The low-hanging ideas are ideas that can be done now and quickly without a lot of cost.
+The low-hanging ideas are those that can be done quickly without a lot of cost.
 Of course, you want everything you do to be effective.
 But there are things you can do right now to improve your marketing results.